jonathanandrewsuk/cradl/index.md

 # High level specification: V2 Cradl API
 {: .fs-9 }

 The V2 API provides the same functionality as the out of the box solution but now the services can be accessed independently.
-You will now be able to easily integrate individual Cradl services into your custom experiences.
+This means you can integrate individual Cradl services into your custom front end experiences.
 {: .fs-6 .fw-300 }

 [Endpoints Overview](/cradl/docs/endpoints){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [V1 Migration Plan](/cradl/docs/migration){: .btn .fs-5 .mb-4 .mb-md-0 }